kubermatic/kubermatic/docs/proposals/secret-manager-store-api.md

 Since the signing public key is to be replicated across multiple instances, we'd apply the same approach used previously for the SSH keys.

-The keys would be updated but an update to the SSHd config.
+The keys would be updated but would require an update to the SSHd config written by the machine-controller on cluster creation.

+Updates to the SSH configuration required are detailed below:
 ```text
 .../etc/ssh/sshd_config
 TrustedUserCAKeys /etc/ssh/trusted-user-ca-keys.pem